uvita, costa rica

 Using rainforest architecture as a metaphor for creative cities and organisations

-For my final project, I studied the Ajo tree — an emergent towering above the canopy.
+For my final project, I studied the Ajo tree; an emergent tree species found in tropical rainforests that towers above the canopy.
 What struck me was not just its height, but its function.

-• Deep roots → grounded values and strong cultural foundations
+• Deep roots that ground values and strong cultural foundations

-• Flexible, resilient trunk → infrastructure that supports change
+• Flexible, resilient trunk that mirrors infrastructure supporting change

-• Expansive canopy → environments that nurture creativity, safety, and experimentation
+• Expansive canopy that sits over environments that nurture creativity, safety, and experimentation

-• Species that live on it → diverse stakeholders finding their niche in a supportive system
+• Species that live on it are diverse stakeholders finding their niche in a supportive system

-It is a powerful metaphor for cities, organisations, and leaders who want to create regenerative futures.
-You don’t dominate the system — you hold space for it.
+It is a powerful metaphor for cities as well as organisations, You don’t dominate the system, but rather hold space for it.

 Coming home to the “real world”

 One of the deepest insights from this journey was realising that we are not separate from nature.
 We are nature.
-Reconnecting with that truth gave me a powerful sense of purpose and sharpened the kind of leader I want to be: present, adaptive, rooted, generous, and always learning.
+I remember so vividly the first hours of my trip, and arriving in Uvita, the Pacific Region of Costa Rica.